samcarrington/code-style/content/en/php.md

 ---
 title: PHP
-description: Initial guidance for working with the PHP scripting language
+description: Guidance for working with PHP at AnalogFolk
 position: 4
 category: PHP
 ---